Shri Guru Gobind Singhji Institute of Engineering and Technology: Accreditation

 The institute is an autonomous institute and is accredited by the All India Council for Technical Education.
 In 2011 it had a first year intake capacity of 610 + 31(TFWS)+61(EWS) for its under-graduate courses which included seats under AICTE's tuition fee waiver scheme.

 Academic programmes

 The institute offers both undergraduate and postgraduate programs.
 The undergraduate coursework is offered in 10 disciplines with an intake capacity of 610.
 Master's degree programs are offered in 10 speciality fields with an intake capacity of ~200.

 Institute is recognized as a research center by the Swami Ramanand Teerth Marathwada University, Nanded for doctoral programs.

 QIP centre for research (Ph.D.) since 2011-12: The seats sanctioned under QIP are 10.
 Two seats for each disciplines namely Civil Engineering, Electronics and Telecommunication Engineering, Instrumentation and Control, Mechanical Engineering, Production Engineering.

-A Center of Excellence in signal and image processing was establishment in September 2013 and formally inaugurated on 19 September 2015.
+A Center of Excellence in signal and image processing was established in September 2013 and formally inaugurated on 19 September 2015.